PYTHONAWSNINJAS/ideal-octo-potato/README.md

 - [x] Make container image
 - [x] Deploy to Elastic Container Registry
 - [x] Deploy to lambda
-- [ ] Test ECR image with lambda function - "The config profile (lambdauser) could not be found", but is present in image aws configure list -p lambdauser
+- [x] Test ECR image with lambda function
+- [ ] Add code to remove converted files later.
 - [ ] Use concurrent processing to reduce time
 - [ ] Process for single folder in S3
+- [ ] Solve the limit of 512 in /tmp in aws lambda